gretl-project/gretl_cheatsheet/README.md

-# gretl_cheatsheet
+# Gretl cheatsheet
-A cheat sheet for the statistics &amp; econometrics software gretl and its scripting language hansl
+Collection of cheat sheets for the statistics &amp; econometrics software Gretl and its scripting language hansl.